marthige/PacMan/README.md

-# 28 June 2023
+# 04 July 2023

 * Today
-  * fixed the stopping command for the ghost by moving it in the repeated function
-  * made the ghost not stop, but turn right when he hits a wall
+  * made the ghost turn right when he hits a wall or the opposite if he can't go left
+  * researched the random function
+  * made the ghost turn all the other directions except a wall when he goes on a cross-section with randomly choosing '1' or '2'

 * Mantra
   * Divide and conquer.